LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Meaningful Connection Score (MCS) - beta/accessing-using-the-mcs-toolkit.md

 ### **Agent SSO method:**

-In order to access the MCS Toolkit via Agent SSO:
+In order to access the MCS toolkit via Agent SSO:

 1. Refer to [SSO Guide]()
-2. Ensure that the lpservice URL parameter referred to in the “Configuration on the Customer’s Environment” section of the SSO guide is equal to mcs (e.g. lpservice=mcs)
+2. Ensure that the lpservice URL parameter referred to in the “configuration on the customer’s environment” section of the SSO guide is equal to mcs (e.g. lpservice=mcs)